Dil Se Di Dua... Saubhagyavati Bhava?: Plot

-Viraj Dobriyal, a dashing, wealthy and powerful businessman is married to an educated and simple middle class girl named Jhanvi Sharma.
-Gradually, she discovers that he is over-possessive and abusive when she faces domestic abuse.
+Viraj Dobriyal, a dashing, wealthy and powerful businessman is married to an educated and simple middle class girl, named Jhanvi Sharma.
+Gradually, she discovers that, he is over possessive and abusive, when she faces domestic abuse.
 On their wedding night, he drinks milk after drowning a cockroach in it.

-Viraj, who had an abusive childhood, is irrationally dominating (he has been diagnosed with OCD) while being sweet, polite and nice in front of people.
+Viraj, who had an abusive childhood, is irrationally dominating, he has been diagnosed with OCD, well being sweet, polite and nice in front of people.
 Viraj sees Jhanvi with Sanjay one day when she went shopping to buy a gift for Viraj.
 Sanjay drops Jhanvi home.
 Meanwhile, Viraj sees Sanjay holding her hand.
-Jhanvi decorates the house with candles and flowers and makes a cake for Viraj.
-When Viraj comes home, angry at her for being with Sanjay, he beats her up and rapes her.
-Jhanvi decides to tell her family about Viraj but her father gets framed for theft, which is actually planned by Viraj.
+Jhanvi decorates the house, with candles and flowers and makes a cake for Viraj.
+When Viraj comes home, angry at her for being, with Sanjay, he beats her up and rapes her.
+Jhanvi decides to tell her family about Viraj, but her father gets framed for theft, which is actually planned, by Viraj.
 With the help of his connections in the Indian Police Service, Viraj arrests Sanjay for framing Jhanvi's father.

-She becomes pregnant with Viraj's baby.
-Viraj is not happy to see Jhanvi's grandmother (Dadi) at home.
-He hires a mute maid named Geeta to keep an eye on Dadi.
-Viraj's plan backfires on Dadi when she manages to enter a closed room of the house and get her hands on a file.
-Dadi arrives at his doctor (Komolika Rana) and she knows everything about Viraj and his bad behavior.
-Later, Viraj organises Siya's engagement with his employee in a hotel.
-Dadi arrives at the hotel, intending to tell everyone about Viraj's past.
-But before she's able to meet anyone, Viraj locks her at the terrace and starts arguing and throwing things at her, resulting in her falling.
+Jhanvi becomes pregnant with Viraj's baby.
+Viraj is not happy to see Jhanvi's grandmother, Sudha at home.
+He hires a mute maid, named Geeta to keep an eye on Sudha.
+Viraj's plan backfires on Sudha, when she manages to enter a closed room of the house and get her hands on a file.
+Sudha arrives at his doctor, Komolika Rana and she, knows everything about Viraj and his bad behavior.
+Later, Viraj organises Siya's engagement, with his employee in a hotel.
+Sudha arrives at the hotel, intending to tell everyone about Viraj's past.
+But, before she is able to meet anyone, Viraj locks her at the terrace and starts arguing, and throwing things at her, resulting in her falling.
 She gets paralyzed.

-It turns out that Geeta can in fact speak and is actually Viraj's mother.
-He beats her for helping Dadi, but Jhanvi comes home and hears everything.
-Viraj pushes Jhanvi on a table which makes her suffer a miscarriage.
+It turns out that, Geeta can in fact speak and is actually Viraj's mother.
+He beats her for helping Sudha, but Jhanvi comes home and hears everything.
+Viraj pushes Jhanvi on a table, which, makes her suffer a miscarriage.
 She becomes traumatized and starts imagining her child "Krishna" in the cradle.
 She does not face her problems.